dlion/domenicoluciani/_posts/2013-03-15-ostega-opencv-steganography.md

 ```

 * The first function accepts two parameters: the first one expects an Image and the second a char pointer, it returns an integer to warning you about the result.
-* The second function accepts one paramater: the image that you want to decrypt, it return a char pointer.
+* The second function accepts one parameter: the image that you want to decrypt, it returns a char pointer.

 ### imgStega - Encoder